 For each 15 week semester, 1 credit is assigned per hour each week of classroom or direct faculty didactic instruction (that is, per hour of lecture or student in class time) and a minimum of 2 hours of out-of-class student work (homework) (TBL).
 1 credit is assigned per 3 hours each week of student time spent for courses that include workshop and/or laboratory time, and for experiential education (AL/LAB/EL).
 Students complete 300 hours of IPPE and 1440 hours of APPE as part of their experiential education training (EL).

-Code AL Course Type Active Learning Code LEC Course Type Lecture course EL course Experiential Learning TBL Team- Based Learning course LAB Laboratory course Learning Course
+Code AL Course Type Active Learning Code LEC Course Type Lecture course course EL Experiential TBL Team- Based LAB Learning Laboratory course Learning course